Britain shrugs off Brexit to enjoy boom in dealmaking

 They include events and exhibitions business Informa’s (INF.L) 3.9 billion-pound deal to acquire rival UBM (UBM.L) and the sale of Standard Life Aberdeen’s (SLA.L) insurance business to Phoenix (PHNX.L) for 3.2 billion pounds.

-The biggest is Melrose Industries (MRON.L) 8 billion-pound hostile offer for aerospace and automotive parts supplier GKN (GKN.L), which was Britain’s largest hostile bid since Kraft swooped on Cadbury in 2009.
-Melrose will find out later on Thursday whether enough GKN investors have accepted its offer.
+The biggest is Melrose Industries (MRON.L) 8 billion-pound takeover of aerospace and automotive parts supplier GKN (GKN.L), which was Britain’s largest hostile bid since Kraft swooped on Cadbury in 2009.
+Melrose clinched the deal on Thursday after 52.4 percent of GKN investors accepted its cash-and-shares offer.

 Stripping out Unilever and RELX, outbound M&A volumes were$27.2 billion, down from $42.3 billion in 2017, while inbound deals rose to $77.9 billion pounds, from $17.5 billion a year earlier, according to the data.